-"It was mentally stressful and physically damaging" "I was extremelyworried about the

-health of my friends
+"It was mentally stressful and physically damaging" "I was extremely worried about the health of my friends and family" "I have been forced into retirement before I was ready."

-and family"

 "Working from home and managing kids was stressful at times."

 Figure K: The main worries and anxieties of respondents during lockdown.